FEDERAL DIRECT STUDENT LOANS 2019/20

 When you have submitted the on-line application and approval has been granted, you should email the US Loan Administrator (email@example.com) to advise that your application has been approved.
 Provided you have completed all admission requirements, we will certify your application for payment release.

-Sallie Mae loan payments are paid in one single cheque disbursement after you have completed the 2 stage registration process.
+Sallie Mae loan payments are paid in one single disbursement after you have completed the 2 stage registration process.

 The payment will come directly to the University for campus based students.
 Institutional charges will be deducted and any excess payment refunded to you for living expenses.